Tigger: Honey! Oh, boy, honey! That's what tiggers like best!

 [realizes that they've kicked all his carrots into his wheelbarrow]

-Rabbit: Oh, yes!
-Next time, I'll send those two right through my rutabaga patch!
+Rabbit: Oh, yeeeeeeees!
+We - ell, next time, I hope he blows right through my rutabaga patch!

 Chistopher Robin: It is a nice house, Eeyore, but...